Ricky van Haaren

-Ricky van Haaren ([ˈrɪki vɑn ˈɦaːrə(n)]; born 21 June 1991) is a Dutch footballer who plays as a midfielder.
+Ricky van Haaren ([ˈrɪki vɑn ˈɦaːrə(n)]; born 21 June 1991) is a Dutch former professional footballer who plays as a midfielder.

 Club career

 Youth career

 Van Haaren started his youth career at Excelsior.
 In the season 2005–06 he was invited to join the Feyenoord Academy.
 At Varkenoord, the youngster quickly embellished from a reserve player into a youth international.
 On 28 November 2007, Van Haaren signed a three-year contract with Feyenoord.
 Feyenoord's technical director Peter Bosz explained: "Firstly we want to prevent him from joining another club.
 But we also want to reward him because we think he's doing very well.
 You often see changing performances at this age, but Ricky had a very consistent season last year."
 Before even playing a single minute for Feyenoord's first team, Van Haaren renewed his contract till 2012 on 16 February 2010.
 New technical director Leo Beenhakker claimed to have big plans with the young midfielder.
 One week after renewing his contract, Van Haaren trained with the first team squad for the first time.